serverlessworkflow/specification/examples/README.md

 #### Description

 In this example we want to create an online food ordering workflow.
-Below image outlines the workflow structure and the available services:
+The below image outlines the workflow structure and the available services:

 <p align="center">
 <img src="../media/examples/example-foodorder-outline.png" height="450px" alt="Online Food Ordering Structure"/>
 </p>

-Our workflow starts off with the "Place Order" [Subflow](../specification.md#SubFlow-State) which is responsible to send the received order to the requested restaurant and the estimated order ETA.
+Our workflow starts with the "Place Order" [Subflow](../specification.md#SubFlow-State), which is responsible to send the received order to the requested restaurant and the estimated order ETA.
-We then wait for the ETA time when our workflow should go into the "Deliver Order" SubFlow which is responsible for dispatching a Courier and send her/him off to pick up the order.
-Once the order is picked up the Courier needs to deliver the order to the customer.
+We then wait for the ETA time when our workflow should go into the "Deliver Order" SubFlow, responsible for dispatching a Courier and sending her/him off to pick up the order.
+Once the order is picked up, the Courier needs to deliver the order to the customer.
-After the order has been delievered to the customer, our workflow needs to charge the customer for the order.
+After the order has been delivered to the customer, our workflow needs to charge the customer.

 Our workflow needs to communicate with three services during its execution, namely the Order, Delivery, and the Payment services.

-For the sake of the example we assume that our workflow can communicate to the Order and Delivery services via REST and the Payment service via gRPC.
+For the sake of the example, we assume that our workflow can communicate to the Order and Delivery services via REST and the Payment service via gRPC.

-Let's start off by defining an example CloudEvent which triggers an instance of our workflow.
+Let's start by defining an example CloudEvent which triggers an instance of our workflow.
-This event can be sent by a web UI for example, or be pushed onto a Kafka/MQTT topic to start our order workflow.
+This event can be sent by a web UI, for example, or be pushed onto a Kafka/MQTT topic to start our order workflow.

 ```json
 {